Revlon, Inc. v. MacAndrews & Forbes Holdings, Inc.: Facts

 CEO Ronald Perelman of Pantry Pride approached the Revlon corporation, proposing either a negotiated transaction or, if necessary, a hostile tender offer, at a price of between $42 and $45 per share.
 Revlon's board rejected the negotiated transaction, fearing that the acquisition would be financed by junk bonds and result in the corporation's dissolution.

 To prevent the hostile tender offer, the Revlon board promptly undertook defensive action.
 Most notably, it adopted a Note Purchase Rights Plan, a variation on the traditional poison pill that, when triggered, resulted in the issuance of debt rather than equity rights to existing shareholders other than the unapproved bidder.

 Shortly thereafter, Pantry Pride declared a hostile cash tender offer for any or all Revlon shares at a price of $47.50, subject to its ability to secure financing and to the redemption of the rights issued to shareholders under the newly adopted Rights Plan.

-The Revlon board responded by advising shareholders to reject the offer as inadequate, and it commenced its own offer to repurchase a significant percentage of its own outstanding shares in exchange for senior subordinated notes and convertible preferred stock valued at $100 per share.
+The Revlon board responded by advising shareholders to reject the offer as inadequate, and it commenced its own offer to repurchase about one-third of its own outstanding shares in exchange for senior subordinated notes and convertible preferred stock.
 The offer was quickly oversubscribed and in exchange for 10 million of its own tendered shares, the company issued notes that contained covenants restricting Revlon's ability to incur debt, sell assets or issue dividends going forward.

 The successful consummation of the Revlon repurchase program effectively thwarted Pantry Pride's outstanding tender offer.
 A few weeks later, however, Pantry Pride issued a new one that, taking into account the completed exchange offer, reflected value essentially equivalent to its first offer.
 Following rejection of this offer by the Revlon board, Pantry Pride repeatedly revised its offer over the course of the next several weeks, raising the offer price to $50, and later to $53 per share.